NLnetLabs/unbound/doc/unbound.conf.rst

 ^^^^^^^^^^^^^^^^^^^^

 There may be multiple **forward-zone:** clauses.
-Each with a :ref:`name:<unbound.conf.forward.name>` and zero or more hostnames or IP addresses.
+Each with a :ref:`name<unbound.conf.forward.name>` and zero or more hostnames or IP addresses.
 For the forward zone this list of nameservers is used to forward the queries to.
-The servers listed as :ref:`forward-host:<unbound.conf.forward.forward-host>` and :ref:`forward-addr:<unbound.conf.forward.forward-addr>` have to handle further recursion for the query.
+The servers listed as :ref:`forward-host<unbound.conf.forward.forward-host>` and :ref:`forward-addr<unbound.conf.forward.forward-addr>` have to handle further recursion for the query.
 Thus, those servers are not authority servers, but are (just like Unbound is) recursive servers too; Unbound does not perform recursion itself for the